filipdanic/json2csvexporter/README.md

 - `contentType`: the content type of the file.
 Default is `text/csv`

-- `delimeter`: the delimeter to seperate values.
-Default is a comma.
+- `delimeter`: the delimiter to separate values.
+The default is a comma.

 - `formatters`: an Object.
-Each property defines how to format a value coresponding to the same key.
+Each property defines how to format a value corresponding to the same key.

 - `headers`: an Object.
 Works as a map to stylize keys in the header.
 E.g. `{firstName: 'First Name'}`